Willy Adames Player Props: Brewers vs. Cubs

-On Tuesday, Willy Adames (.225 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
-First pitch is at 4:10 PM ET.
+On Wednesday, Willy Adames (.268 slugging percentage in past 10 games, with no homers) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 8:10 PM ET.

-He had two hits (going 2-for-5 with two RBI) in his most recent appearance against the Cubs.
+In his most recent game he had a one-hit showing (1-for-4) against the Cubs.

 Willy Adames Game Info & Props vs. the Cubs